 What is Bluetooth?

 Let’s start off with the biggest question of the day: what is Bluetooth?
-What exactly is this amazing Bluetooth technology with a funny name that can transform wired units into wireless speakers?
+What exactly is this amazing technology with a funny name that can transform wired units into non-wire speakers?

 Since Bluetooth is a major presence in cell phones, our experts believe it’s best to start explaining from there.
 Your cell phone or smartphone operates by sending radio waves to communication towers.

 Bluetooth technology also operates with radio waves, but much weaker ones.
-This is why our team never advises placing Bluetooth speakers more than 30 feet away from the audio source.
+This is why our team never advises using or placing speakers more than 30 feet away from the audio source.

 You may have heard of Bluetooth technology in certain units that can far exceed that distance, but that is not a common occurrence in everyday household Bluetooth devices.